StephenVavasis/Modifyfield.jl/README.rst

 Modifyfield package
 -----------------------

-This package provides methods for the function ``modifyField!``, which is intended to modify a field of an immutable object that sits inside of a container.
+This Julia package provides methods for the function ``modifyField!``, which is intended to modify a field of an immutable object that sits inside of a container.
 To illustrate the issue, consider the following immutable structure::